heartsucker/securedrop-community-coc/CoC.md

 * Respect that people have differences of opinion and that every design or implementation choice carries a trade-off and numerous costs.
 There is seldom a right answer.
 * Please keep unstructured critique to a minimum.
 If you have solid ideas you want to experiment with, make a fork and see how it works.
 * Do not engage in harassment and other exclusionary behavior is not acceptable and should be reported.
 This includes but is not limited to:
+    * Personal insults, especially those using racist or sexist terms.
+    * Misgendering and dead-naming
+    * Intimidation
+    * Obscene or intimidating gestures or tone, either written or spoken
-    * Violent threats or language directed against another person.
+    * Violent threats or language directed against another person
-    * Discriminatory jokes and language.
+    * Discriminatory jokes and language
-    * Posting sexually suggestive, explicit or violent material.
+    * Posting sexually suggestive, explicit or violent material
+    * Taking photographs, video, or audio recordings or recordings without consent
+    * Inappropriate physical contact
+    * Unwelcome sexual attention
+    * Stalking or unwelcome following
     * Posting (or threatening to post) other people’s personally identifying information (“doxing”).
-    * Personal insults, especially those using racist or sexist terms.
-    * Unwelcome sexual attention.
+    * Disruption of meetings
+    * Sustained disruption of talks and events
+    * Enlisting the help of others, whether in person or online, in order to target an attendee with harassment
     * Advocating for, or encouraging, any of the above behavior.
-    * Repeated harassment of others.
-In general, if someone asks you to stop, then stop.
 * Private harassment is also unacceptable.
 No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the channel ops or any of the Moderation Team immediately.
 Whether you're a regular contributor or a newcomer, we care about making this community a safe place for you and we've got your back.
 * Likewise any spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.